 Since 1999 we've been working with the hospitality industry, private clients, large corporations and thousands of engaged couples, helping them find and book the best possible entertainers.

-Hireaband are unique in that we have our very own wedding specialists, company director, Lisa Cotton & wedding consultants, Karen Robertson and Gaye Young.
-Lisa, Gaye & Karen spend every day helping future brides and grooms (and "in laws" for that matter!) find the best entertainers available for their big day.
+Hireaband are unique in that we have our very own wedding specialists, company director, Lisa Cotton & wedding consultants, Nicola Fitzpatrick and Gaye Young.
+Lisa, Gaye & Nicola spend every day helping future brides and grooms (and "in laws" for that matter!) find the best entertainers available for their big day.
 From the ceremony itself, pre-reception entertainment and the evening reception our staff have unsurpassed access to the cream of wedding entertainers to suit any budget.

-We also have an experienced team of corporate entertainment experts in Del Cotton, Irving Walker and Lee Walker (no relation :-) With three offices strategically placed across the UK, you're never far away form the free expert advice that we've become famous for.
+We also have an experienced team of corporate entertainment experts in Del Cotton, Irving Walker, Mark Bowman, Matt Cherrie, Mark Waldie, Robert Millar, Ken Pointer and Lee Walker.
+With eleven offices strategically placed across the UK, you're never far away form the free expert advice that we've become famous for.

 At hireaband we specialise in entertainment only.
 We don't know a thing about flowers, decor, cars etc. All we know is entertainment.
 We spend all of our time in this fascinating field and we like to think we're rather good at it.
 Fortunately so do our clients (see testimonials.)

 So what do you need to know to make selecting the best possible entertainment for your wedding or event easier?
 The following is a list of frequently asked questions which will hopefully ease the process.